Jdahl13/Training-Insights-Dashboard/README.md

-# Providing daily insights with regards to current fitness and daily weather to help with decision making around daily activity

-Will be updated as this idea progresses.
-So stay tuned!
+# Training Insights Dashboard

+Dashboard that turns raw API data from Strava and weather into daily activity insights.
+Built as part of a transition from sales into a more technical role.